gautams01/GPU-Compute-Management-Engine/README.md

 *tab: Future Supply*
 > "Buy long-term on current-gen now, or bridge short-term until next-gen chips land?"

 Prices every "bridge n years on current-gen, then switch" strategy under a two-regime price path and maturity-ramped speedup.
-Inverts to break-even Λ*(n) — the next-gen unit cost that would justify each bridge length, expressed in prices you can quote today.
+Inverts to the break-even next-gen unit cost that would justify each bridge length, expressed in prices you can quote today.

+▼

+**07 — Optimize the Purchase Plan**
+*tab: Compute Supply → Supply Filling Engine*
+> "Which GPUs, how many, from which vendors, at what term — under what risk limits?"

+Supply Filling Engine sizes each bucket's committable capacity via the classical newsvendor model, then selects deals through a three-stage stochastic optimization with real-options structure subject to portfolio guardrails (e.g., vendor concentration, cash-prepay caps, DC-tier limits, total-spend cap).
+Emits a ranked buy list with quantity, vendor, term, and timing.

 ▼